ViktorQvarfordt/gamma-book-math/pages/gpt3.md

 ## Why is this interesting?

+### Learning generalized across domains

 Language models are general AI models that can solve task in multiple domains without having to be re-trained.
 Building on the idea that language encodes most of what is interesting.

 This class of models can be seen as a significant step in the direction of AGI.
 The possible applications are vast and we are just getting started.

+### The blessings of scale

+The blessings of scale is the observation that for deep learning, hard problems are easier to solve than easy problems—everything gets better as it gets larger (in contrast to the usual outcome in research, where small things are hard and large things impossible).

 Neural-network based model continue to scale exceptionally well.
 This is somewhat surprising.